Welcome to the General Artwork forum rules topic.

 4. Please avoid meaningless number ratings and focus on substantive reviewing.
 (If you have devised a meaningful ratings system you explain and apply consistently, however, more power to you.
 But "Awesome 9/10" is not a good post as it doesn't make clear what's in the 9 and what's in the 1, and also counts as spam.)

-Topics that are NOT allowed here include posting someone else's art you found, topics that have nothing to do with art, request topics, teaser topics, contests, project-planning topics, and several types of topics that instead belong in the other three artwork forums:
+Topics that are NOT allowed here include posting someone else's art you found, topics that have nothing to do with art, request topics, teaser topics, contests, project-planning topics, and several types of topics that instead belong in the other two

--Comics (comedic or storylined series of art panels)
+-Comics (comedic or storylined series of art panels; all sprite kits)

 See topic types guide below for more.